x-vmaier/Levitator/README.md

-# Levitator Arduino Code
+# Levitator

-This repository hosts the Arduino code for managing an electromagnet levitator system, developed within the workshop curriculum at HTL Bulme.
+This repository hosts the Arduino code for managing an electromagnet levitator system.

 ## Overview